rachelcdavies/rachelcdavies.github.io/_posts/2015-04-30-time-to-tend-code.md

 ![Green Cards on the Board](http://rachelcdavies.github.io/images/OldTabascoBoard.jpg)

 All of our teams use simple tracking mechanisms to ensure that we maintain a balance between new features and technical improvement.
 One team does [dot counting](http://rachelcdavies.github.io/2014/03/03/dot-counting.html).
 Two of our other teams keep an area on their whiteboard for tracking where their time goes.
 They have their own system of coloured magnets and hieroglyphs.
-These are updated at standup and we take photos of the board to reviewed in our team retrospectives.
+These trackers are updated by the team at standup and we take photos of them to review in our team retrospectives.

 Each team prioritises their green cards weekly.
 We ask whether doing this work help us deliver value to our business.
 Or as Bruce likes to put it *“does this make our real days closer to ideal days?”*.
 This helps us select technical tasks that will help us with upcoming feature work.